 As an example, a student with a composite score in the honors range must also have a clinical component score in the honors range and an exam component score in the honors or high pass range in order to receive a final grade of honors.
 If that student's clinical component was in the high pass range, then the highest grade they would be eligible for would be high pass, even if the composite score fell in the honors range.
-Similarly, if the student's exam component score was in the pass range, then the high pass, regardless of their overall composite score.
+Similarly, if the student's exam component score was in the pass range, then the highest grade the student would be eligible for would be high pass, regardless of their overall composite score.